Can You Sue a School for Bullying?

 If your child was assaulted physically, including being hit, pushed, slapped, or tripped; call the police and file a police report right away.
 The police can investigate and check to see if the bully has a juvenile record and if not, a record can be started.
 Additionally, the police can help you file a restraining or anti-harassment order to keep the school bullies a safe distance from your child.

-If your child has been physically or sexually assaulted by another student, talk with a local personal injury lawyer right away.
+There is a connection between school bullying and personal injury.
+If your child has been physically or sexually assaulted by another student and you are wondering how to sue a school for bullying or whether suing a school district for bullying is an option, talk with a local personal injury lawyer right away.